Aging & Caregiving

 As Mr. Jackson told us: ”People have to have a reason to get up and get dressed and get out of the house every day."
 It’s something we hope we can offer.

-What to do next?: Explore ministries that may align with your gifts and passions.
+What to do next?: Explore the ministries below that may align with your gifts and passions.
 And, yes we need you!

 o If you need more information about what’s happening in our community around this issue, click here.

-o If you want to immediately begin working to help stabilize a housing crisis or meet an emergency housing-related need — here are some practical and easy ways you can get started:
+o If you want to immediately begin working to help seniors remain a part of the social fabric of our community and have a positive impact on a senior citizen's ability to stay healthy and independent for as long as possible — here are some practical and easy ways you can get started:

-Each faith community will choose a Community Champion, who our Senior Connections program will train on the particular needs of seniors in their communities and the specific resources available to address those needs.
+Each faith community will identify a Community Champion to participate in the program.
+Our Senior Connections programs will train Community Champions on the particular needs of seniors in their communities and the specific resources available to address those needs.
 These trained Champions will be able to build better linkages between their faith community, the seniors who are a part of it, the church’s senior neighbors, and the myriad of resources already available in the county.